-The post Structured Settlement Attorney Independent Professional Advisor appeared first on Structured Settlement Attorney 800.200.4384.
+The post The New Jersey Structured Settlement Protection Statute appeared first on Structured Settlement Attorney 800.200.4384.

 Using Your Structured Settlement as Collateral for a Bank Loan According to the National Structured Settlement Trade Association (NSSTA) “Normally, you may not use your structured settlement payments as collateral for a loan.
 The reason is that the federal law designed to provide these benefits to you on an income tax-free basis also prohibits you from assigning or encumbering them”.
 The National Association of Settlement Purchasers (NASP) states, “That is an option, if you have good credit and are willing to take on additional debt.”
 The NASP also adds, “Unfortunately, few banks will take your payments as collateral.
 That is […]

 The post Using A Structured Settlement as Collateral for a Bank Loan appeared first on 800.200.4384.